web-platform-tests/rfcs/rfcs/webtransport_h3_cert_hash_test_server.md

-# RFC 215: WebTransport over HTTP/3 Test Server that uses a self-signed certificate for authentification wit serverCertificateHashes
+# RFC 216: WebTransport over HTTP/3 Test Server that uses a self-signed certificate for authentication with serverCertificateHashes

 ## Summary